binkley/homebrewery-files/witch.md

 ##### 🔍 Utility, Ritual & Trickery

+_You smooth out living, especially for those too close to the edge._

 - **Dispel Magic** <br>
-  A sweeping charmbreaker&mdash;sometimes with a broom, sometimes with bilewort.
+  A sweeping arm breaks a spell &mdash; sometimes with bile and bladderwort.

 - **Feign Death** <br>
-  It or you appear dead.
+  It or you appear dead. _You ate'nt dead yet._

 - **Sending** <br>
   Speak across great distances.
 Your words ride wind, fire, or raven&rsquo;s wings.

+\page

 #### Level 4 Witch Spells

-> _The fourth candle is lit in solitude.
-Your powers now walk ahead of you, sent through storm, shadow, or a silent eye._
+_Woe and weal the Witch grants them friend or foe._

 ##### 🛡️ Ally Buffs & Wards